MultiSafepay/docs/content/checkout/multiple.md

 Payment components require a MultiSafepay API token.
 See API reference – [Generate an API token](/reference/generateapitoken/).

-✅   **Tip!** To keep your API key private, request the token from your own server.
+**💡 Tip!** To keep your API key private, request the token from your own server.

 ## Construct the component object